automationhacks/automationhacks.github.io/_posts/2019-07-12-vol-2-how-kotlin-eased-my-life-in-a-java-world.md

 Kotlin is a multi paradigm language and supports a really nice functional style of writing code.

-Let&#8217;s see an example of this below:
+Let's see an example of this below:

 We have a simple function which takes nos from 1 to 100 and then if the no is divisible by 16 then prints hex value of the same.<figure class="wp-block-embed is-type-rich">